22-10-2025

 - Paint industry: many manufacturers offer NCS formulations alongside RAL ones.

-The CIE Lab* system (or CIELAB) represents the reference mathematical model for instrumental color measurement.
-Developed by the Commission Internationale de l’Éclairage in 1976, this three-dimensional color space is designed to be device-independent and approximate human perception.
+The CIE Lab* system (or CIELAB) represents the reference mathematical model for instrumental colour measurement.
+Developed by the Commission Internationale de l’Éclairage in 1976, this three-dimensional colour space is designed to be device-independent and approximate human perception.

 CIE Lab is fundamental in numerous industrial contexts*: